Marnate's Bunker: Renovation

 In March 2015, Marnate's Bunker opened to the public in collaboration with Mario Colombo, president of the ANPI in Gorla.
 During the inauguration, a dedication to Carlo Moltrasio and to all the victims of the war was made, with the participation of Ester De Tomasi, ANPI province president, Antonio Pizzinato, national leader, the municipality administrations in Medio Olona, and Gunnar Vincenzi, province president.

-The main purpose is to use the bunker as a museum to maintain alive the memory of the war, its victims and to render homage to the courageousness of all the partisans of Valle Olona, who in April 1945 attacked the bunker and took it from the Nazis.
-In 2016, the bunker remains closed to the public due to the risk of structural instability.
+The main purpose is to use the bunker as a museum to keep alive the memory of the war, its victims, and to render homage to the courageousness of all the partisans of Valle Olona, who in April 1945 attacked the bunker and took it from the Nazis.
+In 2016, the bunker remained closed to the public due to the risk of structural instability.

 In popular culture

 In 2012 the bunker was used as a filming location for a short horror film called "Ariadne's Thread", directed by Michele Puricelli Abraham, well known as Michele Abraham.

-The story is about two teenagers who meet in a pub, in Valle Olona.
+The story is about two teenagers who meet in a pub in Valle Olona.
 They decide to go to Marnate's Bunker, abandoned since World War II.
 The excursion inside the bunker turns into a dangerous trap, from which they do not return.

 This short horror film alludes to the renowned myth of Theseus and Knossos Labyrinth, in which people could easily lose themselves and be eaten by the Minotaur, a monstrous Greek mythological creature.
 The Bunker is used by the director as a movie set to create mystery with dark and narrow spaces.

 The association La Capra a Tempo realized a mural on the external wall of the bunker, showing the memorable edition of the first page of June 11, 1946 on the newspaper Corriere della Sera.